symbol/symbol-sdk-typescript-javascript/CONTRIBUTING.md

 ## Error reports

-If you think you have found an error in the nem2-desktop-wallet, first make sure that you are testing against the latest version of nem2-desktop-wallet - your issue may already have been fixed.
+If you think you have found an error in the symbol-desktop-wallet, first make sure that you are testing against the latest version of symbol-desktop-wallet - your issue may already have been fixed.
 If not, search our issues list on GitHub in case a similar issue has already been opened.